 (a) Such alternatives are not specifically prohibited by a rule or permit condition.

-(b) Net emissions for each pollutant are not increased above the PSEL.
+(b) Net emissions for each regulated pollutant are not increased above the PSEL.

-(c) The net air quality impact is not increased as demonstrated by procedures required by OAR 340-224-0090, Requirements for Net Air Quality Benefit.
+(c) The net air quality impact is not increased as demonstrated by procedures required by OAR 340-224-0520.

-(d) No other pollutants including malodorous, toxic or hazardous pollutants are substituted.
+(d) No other air contaminants including malodorous, toxic or hazardous pollutants are substituted.

 (e) BACT and LAER, where required by a previously issued permit pursuant to OAR 340 division 224, NSPS (OAR 340 division 238), and NESHAP (OAR 340 division 244), where required, are not relaxed.